Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 The perturbative argument presented above for the mobility of a 2-hole bound state neglects the fact that the tunneling amplitude $t$ results from a dipolar interaction allowing for direct, NNN tunneling~$t'$ of one of the holes constituting the pair across the other hole, as represented in Fig.\,\ref{fig:perturbative_tunneling}a.
 The propagation of the bound pair from one site thus results from the interference between the second-order coupling described above, and the direct tunneling with amplitude $t'=t/8$.
 This leads to an effective tunneling amplitude of the bound pair $t_{\rm eff} = \chi t^2/(V-J_{z}/4)-t/8$, where $\chi=\chi(T)$ is a time-dependent prefactor describing the spin fluctuations (see Methods).
 Depending on the sign of $t$, the interference can be destructive or constructive, allowing us to tune the pair's mass~$m_{\rm eff} \propto 1/(2t_{\rm eff})$ by varying the angle~$\theta$.
 To lowest order in~$t$ the binding energy~$E_b=V-J_{z}/4$ in our perturbative description is unaffected by the interference with NNN tunnelings~$t'$.

-To reveal the effect of the dipolar tail of the interaction in the propagation of a bound pair, we analyze the dynamics for two different signs of $t$, controlled by the angle $\theta$.
-We choose two values of $\theta=49.7^{\circ}, 59.7^{\circ}$, corresponding respectively to $t/J_\perp = -0.32 $ and $t/J_\perp = 0.29$.
+To reveal the effect of the tunneling's dipolar tail in the propagation of a bound pair, we analyze the dynamics for two different signs of $t$, controlled by the angle $\theta$.
+We choose two values of $\theta=49.7^{\circ}, 59.7^{\circ}$, corresponding respectively to ($t/J_\perp = -0.32$, $V/J_{\perp}=1.2$) and ($t/J_\perp = 0.29$, $V/J_{\perp}=1.0$).
 We plot in Fig.\,\ref{fig:perturbative_tunneling}b ($t>0$) and c ($t<0$) the non-connected hole-hole correlations $\langle \hat n^h_i\hat n_j^h\rangle $ following the preparation of a pair $hh$ at the center of the chain, after an evolution time $T=2\,\mu$s ($T=0.8\times\frac{2\pi}{|2t|}$) and $T=4\,\mu$s ($T=1.6\times\frac{2\pi}{|2t|}$).
 From the correlation maps, we observe that the pair remains essentially bound during the time evolution, since correlations propagate mainly along the diagonal.
 We also see that for $t<0$ ($\theta=49.7^{\circ}$) the bound pair spreads along the first diagonal of the correlation map (thin, long ellipse), while for $t>0$ ($\theta=59.7^{\circ}$) the correlations spread slower and also along the second diagonals (fat, short ellipse), suggesting different binding strength and delocalization speeds of the hole pairs.

-To make these observations more quantitative, we first plot in the inset of Fig.\,\ref{fig:perturbative_tunneling}d the histogram of the distance between the two holes (bond length), at the initial time $T=0$ and after a time $T=1.6\times\frac{2\pi}{|2t|}$.
-As the probability of the bond length~$\ell=1$ at $T=1.6\times\frac{2\pi}{|2t|}$ is higher for $t<0$ than $t>0$, the binding is slightly tighter for the first case.
-This is consistent with the fact that the calculated binding energy is lower in the first case: $E_b = 2\pi \times 0.91$~MHz for $t<0$ and $E_b = 2\pi \times 0.85$~MHz for $t>0$.
+To quantify these observations, we first plot in the inset of Fig.\,\ref{fig:perturbative_tunneling}d the histogram of the distance between the two holes (bond length), at the initial time $T=0$ and after a time $T=1.6\times\frac{2\pi}{|2t|}$.
+As the probability of the bond length~$\ell=1$ at $T=1.6\times\frac{2\pi}{|2t|}$ is higher for $t<0$ than $t>0$, the binding is slightly tighter for the first case since $V$ is coincidentally stronger for $t<0$.
+This is consistent with the fact that the calculated binding energy $E_b=V+|J_{z}|/4$ (See Methods) is lower in the first case: $E_b = 2\pi \times 0.91$~MHz for $t<0$ and $E_b = 2\pi \times 0.85$~MHz for $t>0$.
 The Fig.\,\ref{fig:perturbative_tunneling}d shows the bond length~$\ell=1$ probability remains larger for the tightly bound pair than for the weakly bound pair throughout experimentally accessible times.
 We find that the numerical simulations using single-site state preparation errors qualitatively but not quantitatively describe the experimental data, possibly due to correlated errors in the initial state not included in the simulations (see Methods).